amy-tabb/RWHEC-Tabb-AhmadYousef/README.md

 ## Robot-world, hand-multiple-eye calibration:

 A. For each method, a directory will be generated with the short name of the method in the write directory.
-To correspond directories to the methods in the paper, look at the code in the switch statement (copied below).  "rwhe_E_c1_simul" is an abbreviated form of "robot-world, hand-eye calibration using Euler parameterization of rotation components, c1 cost function, simultaneous version."
+To correspond directories to the methods in the paper, look at the code in the switch statement (copied at the end of this README).  "rwhe_E_c1_simul" is an abbreviated form of "robot-world, hand-eye calibration using Euler parameterization of rotation components, c1 cost function, simultaneous version."
 Each directory contains the following:

 1. A directory for each camera, with the location of the camera as computed by the robot-world, hand-eye calibration method detailed in `cali.txt`.